prontog/blog-entries/record_editor/viewing_editing_files_of_fixed_width_format.md

 </RECORD>
 ```

-It is not difficult to see that for each record-type there is separate `RECORD` tag.
-Each RECORD has `FIELDS` tag where all the fields of the record-type are specified.
-Each field in a separate `FIELD` tag with NAME, POSITION, LENGTH and TYPE attributes.
+It is easy to see that for each record type there's a separate `RECORD` tag.
+Each RECORD has a `FIELDS` tag that contains the fields of the record type.
+For each field there's a separate `FIELD` tag with NAME, POSITION, LENGTH and TYPE attributes.
 Finally each RECORD tag has a `TESTFIELD` and a `TESTVALUE` attribute.
 These two attributes will help *Record Editor* to decide which RECORD to use for parsing a line by comparing the value of the field in TESTFIELD with the value of TESTVALUE.
-When these are the same, we have a match and the FIELDS of the RECORD will be used to parse the line.
+When they are equal, the FIELDS of the RECORD will be used to parse the line.

 #### Design